 The Company has no defined benefit or actuarial retirement plans in effect.
 It has entered into certain Executive Incentive Compensation ("EIC") agreements with key employees (including some officers) providing for the payment of benefits upon retirement or death or upon the termination of employment not for cause.
-The Company pays compensation benefits out of its working capital but has also purchased whole life insurance (of which it is the sole beneficiary) on the lives of certain of the participants to cover the optional lump sum obligations under the EIC agreements upon the death of the participant.
-The annual premiums paid during fiscal year 2004 were less than the increase in cash surrender value of such insurance policies.
-The annual benefit provided under the program in fiscal year 2004 upon retirement at age 65 or Hechler- \$75,000, Oleandro Mancini- \$35,000 and Thomas McClelland- \$40,000.
+The Company pays compensation benefits out of its working capital but has also purchased whole or term life insurance (of which it is the sole beneficiary) on the lives of certain of the participants to cover the optional lump sum obligations under the EIC agreements upon the death of the participant.
+The annual premiums paid during fiscal year 2006 were less than the increase in cash surrender value of the whole life insurance policies.
+The annual benefit provided under the program in fiscal year 2006 upon retirement at age 65 or death is as follows: Martin B. Bloch- \$170,000, Markus Hechler-\$75,000, Oleandro Mancini- \$35,000 and Steven Strang- \$10,000.
 The benefit described above is payable for ten years or the life of the participant, whichever is longer.
 Two years after retirement or early retirement, the participants can elect to receive the benefit, less benefits received during the two-year period, in a lump sum under certain conditions.
 Upon voluntary termination of employment or discharge not for cause, the participant would be entitled to a lump sum payment, the amount of which varies based on the year in which termination occurs and the nature of the termination as set forth in the individual's EIC agreement.
 In conjunction with the program, the participants are required to make certain covenants with the Company relating to, among other things, nondisclosure of confidential information, noncompetition with the Company and the providing of consulting services subsequent to retirement.